-Frimpong has already won a handful of U19 and U20 caps for the Netherlands, but - international tug of war alert - is eligible to represent Ghana and England at senior level.
+Frimpong won a handful of U19, U20 and U21 caps for the Netherlands, but was previously eligible to represent Ghana and England at senior level.
 He has yet to win a senior cap for the Dutch.

 What they're saying

-"Young, accomplished on the ball, versatile, with real pace and a very lively style of play: if Jeremie continues in the same way in the coming years, he could be an important part of our team." - Leverkusen sporting managing director, Rudi Völler
+"Young, accomplished on the ball, versatile, with real pace and a very lively style of play: if Jeremie continues in the same way in the coming years, he could be an important part of our team." - former Leverkusen CEO Rudi Völler

 "I've never seen a better kid than him.
 The quality of his play, the pace of his play, the end product.
-His fitness levels are incredible, I think that the fans have really taken to him." - Celtic head coach, Neil Lennon
+His fitness levels are incredible, I think that the fans have really taken to him." - former Celtic head coach Neil Lennon

 The Netherlands international has impressed since joining from Celtic in 2021 and has now committed his future to Die Werkself.